Klasychne derby: The 2000s: rise of Shakhtar

 It was not until the early 2000s when this fixture obtained the status of a true "derby".
 In the first years of the decade, Dynamo were still riding the wave of their late 1990s success, when they reached the UEFA Champions League quarterfinals and semi-finals in consecutive seasons.
-After the death of their legendary manager Valeriy Lobanovskiy in 2002, Dynamo's success in the European and Ukrainian competitions began to decline.
+After the death of their legendary manager Valeriy Lobanovskyi in 2002, Dynamo's success in the European and Ukrainian competitions began to decline.
 This coincided with the continued rise of Shakhtar, who won their first Ukrainian league title in 2001–02, which took the rivalry between the two clubs to a whole new level.
 In the 2008–09 season, the Ukrainian derby was contested in European competition for the first time.
 Shakhtar defeated Dynamo in a 2008–09 UEFA Cup semi-final and then became the first side in the sovereign Ukraine era to win a European competition.